Idov31/Nidhogg/README.md

 - Process signature (PP/PPL) modification
 - Can be reflectively loaded

+## Reflective loading

+Since version v0.3, Nidhogg can be reflectively loaded with [kdmapper](https://github.com/TheCruZ/kdmapper) but because [PatchGuard](https://en.wikipedia.org/wiki/Kernel_Patch_Protection) will be automatically triggered if the driver registers callbacks, Nidhogg will not register any callback.
+Meaning, that if you are loading the driver reflectively these features will be disabled by default:

+- Process protection
+- Thread protection
+- Registry operations

 ## PatchGuard triggering features

 These are the features known to me that will trigger [PatchGuard](https://en.wikipedia.org/wiki/Kernel_Patch_Protection), you can still use them at your own risk.

 - Process hiding
+- Thread hiding
 - File protecting

 ## Basic Usage